 Serbian Dragan Mladenović and the final identified accomplice, Goran Perović, are believed to be in Serbia where they are untouchable by a European Arrest Warrant, a Convention which governs extradition requests between the 28 member states that make up the European Union (EU).
 With no agreement between Italy and Serbia on judicial cooperation, there seems little chance that these two remaining accomplices will be extradited to Italy to stand trial.

 And His Highness Sheikh Hamad bin Abdullah Al-Thani's jewels?

-International insurers Lloyd's of London has indemnified the Al Thani Foundation, as the owner of the stolen brooch and earrings and has payed out a claim of 8 million and 250 thousand dollars making the firm the owners of the jewellery, should they be recovered.
-As a result the insurers will likely become a civil party in the future trial of the alleged perpetrators.
+International insurers Lloyd's of London has indemnified the Al Thani Foundation, as the owner of the stolen brooch and earrings and has paid out a claim of 8 million and 250 thousand dollars making the firm the owners of the jewellery, should they be recovered.
+As a result, the insurers will likely become a civil party in the future trial of the alleged perpetrators.

 Unfortunately the "Treasures of Mughals and Maharajas" have never been found.